sammce/dollar-sign/README.md

 If you'd like to contribute to this project, please fork the repository and create a pull request.

-Please feel free to open an issue if you have any questions or suggestions.
+Please also feel free to open an issue if you have any questions or suggestions.

 ## [Features](#features)

-### Budget tracking
+### Budget/spending tracking

 - [ ] Input your savings/income in different currencies
 - [ ] Track monthly expenses (subscriptions, groceries, etc.)
 - [ ] Update values and charts on monthly basis
+- [ ] Receipt scanner? (would be hard)

 ### Commodity tracking

 - [ ] Input your commodities
 - [ ] Track their values
 - [ ] Also add in inflation data for fiat currencies

+### (Maybe)

+- [ ] QR code/sharable link for cross device sync, data would get stale over time but is free.